Jai-austin95/User-Centric-Frontend-Development-Milestone-Project/README.md

 ## UX
 With the design of the site I aimed towards a dark tone, white and black sleek design with some grey put in for features.
 As the band and its potential users will more or less be attracted to the darker portrayal of the band.
+The layout is smooth and easily operable, straight forward and clear.

 ## Technologies